 that the evolution of feathers predated the development of

 The 130 million-year-old Dromaeosaur

-specimen provides the best evidence yet that some dinosaurs
+specimen provided the best evidence yet that some dinosaurs

 keep warm.
 The creature was a small predator which was closely

-The fossil was unearthed last spring by farmers
+The fossil was unearthed in spring 2000 by farmers

 in two slabs of fine-grained rock.